-First, you've gotta get a decent pair of skates.
 Impala Skates are loved by vegans everywhere for being non-leather and PETA-approved.
-They feature the old-school classic boot you know and love, with solid ankle support and a little extra padding for comfort, making them a solid skate for beginners.
-And in case you're not a fan of white, they also have aqua, pink, and silver holo.
+They feature the old-school classic boot you know and love, with solid ankle support and a little extra padding for comfort, making them a solid skate for beginners and even a few celebs have donned them on social media.

 Moxi Beach Bunny Roller Skates

-Exclusive to Urban Outfitters, these suede skates feature all the hallmarks of a classic Moxi skate, like the laced closure, soft brushed printed lining, and signature MDI outdoor wheels.
-Plus, they come in an array of candy-coated colors such as lime, orange, mint, lavender and rose.
+These bold skates feature all the hallmarks of a classic Moxi skate, like the laced closure, soft brushed printed lining, and signature MDI outdoor wheels.
+Plus, they come in an array of candy-coated colors such as peach, yellow, turquoise and lavender!

 Candi Girl Carlin Quad Artistic Roller Skates

 Another cost-effective option are Candi Girl skates, made of brushed suede featuring a padded comfort lining.
 They have solid ankle support, so they're good for beginners, and offer high-end quality aluminum chassis and Bevo Silver-5 race rated chrome bearings that are built for speed.
-We love them in royal blue, but they also come in seafom, raspberry and periwinkle with orange trim.
+We love them in periwinkle, but they also come in seafoam.

 Riedell R3 Sonic Outdoor Skates